dfdihsak/rynek-frontend/README.md

 - Puppeteer

 # Notes
 File System only works on development mode, you can't access the screenshots result if you are not in development mode.
-Please use Cloud Storage to save the screenshots results instead of using the Serverless Function Storage
+Please use Cloud Storage to save the screenshots results instead of using the Serverless Function Storage# rynek-frontend